 03 of 07

 When you crave comfort food, try this easy jalapeno popper, cheese, and tomato sauce casserole.
 With just four convenient ingredients, including frozen jalapeno poppers, it will remind you of a classic eggplant Parmesan with even more crunchy, spicy, cheesy goodness inside.
 Throw it together and bake it up in less than 30 minutes for a quick and satisfying weeknight dinner.
 You could also slice it into smaller squares to turn it into Tex-Mex style tapas appetizers.

 Smoky, garlicky, spicy, and cheesy, this sports-themed cheese ball is the ultimate Super Bowl snack.
 It comes together in less than 30 minutes, including time for chilling, and is sure to score a touchdown at your next football watching or tailgating event.
 It is filled with all the flavors you love in jalapeno poppers, including chopped spicy peppers, and salty bacon.
 Serve it up with crackers, pretzels, and breadsticks for a show-stopping snack.Continue to 5 of 7 below.

 05 of 07

 Keto jalapeno poppers are the perfect bite when you want to get your appetizer game on without sacrificing your keto diet.
-These simply delicious pepper poppers are stuffed with a cheesy cream cheese filling and topped with smoky bacon for a snack that will please carb-watchers and cheese-lovers alike.
+These simply delicious pepper poppers are stuffed with a cheesy cream cheese filling and topped with smoky bacon for a snack that will please everyone.
 You need only 6 ingredients, and about half an hour to whip up a batch you can serve with some cool ranch or blue cheese dressing.

 06 of 07